CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

 - Can the on-chain implementation adapt to changes in the source network's consensus protocol?
 What are there challenges and constraints to making such changes?
 - The increased complexity of building such protocols significantly increases implementation risk.

-##### Off-chain Consensus Verification
+##### Validity-Proof based Consensus Verification
-In this model, an off-chain system called a *Prover* generates a *Succinct Non-Interactive Argument of Knowledge (SNARK)* proof that a block from a source network has been finalized according to the light-client verification mechanism of the network.
-The proof, and the associated block header, are sent to one or more destination chains by Relayers.
-Destination chains verify the validity of the proof using logic implemented in a smart contract (*Verifier*).
-If the proof is correct, the associated block header is considered valid and can be used to prove the existence of any state in the source network.
+In this model, an off-chain system called a *Prover* generates a [SNARK](https://z.cash/technology/zksnarks/) proof that a state in a source network has been finalized according to its consensus protocol.
+The proof is sent to a destination chain, which then verifies its validity using logic implemented in a smart contract (*Verifier*).
+Hence, this model shifts most of the complexity and cost of performing light-client consensus verification off-chain while retaining the security advantages of crosschain consensus verification.

 These types of bridges are also referred to as Zero-knowledge Bridges (ZK Bridges).
-However, this terminology is misleading, as such protocols rely only on the succinctness properties of SNARKs and do not involve information hiding (i.e., Zero-knowledge).
+However, this terminology is misleading, as such protocols rely only on the *succinctness* properties of SNARKs and do not apply information hiding (i.e., Zero-knowledge).

 <figure markdown>
   ![Validity Proof Protocols](images/zk-bridges.png){width=700}